Unrestrained passenger killed in St. Francisville crash

 St. Francisville – An unrestrained passenger was killed in a collision on U.S. Hwy 61 at LA Hwy 965 in St. Francisville.

-On Sunday afternoon, 79-year-old Daniel was behind the wheel while Adele Goldsby, 79, occupied the passenger's seat as they traveled southbound along Hwy.
+On Sunday afternoon, 79-year-old Daniel Goldsby was behind the wheel while Adele Goldsby, 79, occupied the passenger's seat as the two traveled southbound along Hwy.
 61.

 Louisiana State Police (LSP) say a Camry containing a driver and one passenger was simultaneously traveling northbound along Hwy 61.

-For reasons currently unknown, Daniel failed to yield and turned into the path of a Camry, causing a collision.
+For reasons currently unknown, Daniel failed to yield and turned into the Camry's path, causing a collision.

 The most severe impact was to the front passenger side of the Goldby's vehicle, where Adele was seated.